openshift-labs/learn-katacoda/introduction/getting-started/5routes.md

-_Services_ provide internal abstraction and load balancing within an OpenShift environment, sometimes clients (users, systems, devices, etc.)
+_Services_ provide internal abstraction and load balancing within an OpenShift environment, as sometimes clients (users, systems, devices, etc.)
 **outside** of OpenShift need to access an application.
 The way that external clients are able to access applications running in OpenShift is through the OpenShift routing layer.
 The data object behind that layer is a _Route_.